• Skip to primary navigation

 Creating Java file using Java NIO Files.createFile() method

 Use the java.nio package to create files, which was introduced in JDK 7.
-To create a file with the nio package, first set the path and then use the createFile() method from the Files class.
+To create a file with the nio package, set the path and use the createFile() method from the Files class.
 Creating files via the new nio package is preferred because the API is more intuitive.

 package com.SoftwareTestingO.IO;